PCSX2/pcsx2-net-www/docs/setup/bios.md

 #### PS2client / XLINK & PS2link

-- When using XLINK, simply execute the `biosdrain.elf` with the user interface.
+- When using XLINK, execute the `biosdrain.elf` with the user interface.
-  - When using PS2client, cd into the directory where you have `biosdrain.elf`, and simply run `ps2client execee host:biosdrain.elf`
+  - When using PS2client, `cd` into the directory where you have `biosdrain.elf` and run `ps2client execee host:biosdrain.elf`
   - biosdrain will automatically detect that the `host` device is present and will dump your BIOS contents to the root directory of `host` **(Usually where you have the biosdrain.elf file)**.
   - You will know that it is finished when biosdrain says `Finished Everything`, either on screen or in your console log.